Bears to play against 49ers without linebacker Khalil Mack | WTOP

 LAKE FOREST, Ill.
-(AP) — The Chicago Bears will be without outside linebacker Khalil Mack when they face the San Francisco 49ers on Sunday at Soldier Field.
+(AP) — Chicago Bears outside linebacker Khalil Mack is off to one of the best starts of his career.

+Now his season is on hold after the Bears on Friday ruled their top pass rusher out for Sunday’s game against the San Francisco 49ers at Soldier Field.

+“He’s a great leader,” Nagy said.
+“I mean, for what he does on the field, this has been one of the fastest starts he’s had in his career production-wise.
+You feel it.
+You see it.

+“He’s had a couple weeks there where he’s not been able to practice, but he’s been able to strap it up on Sunday and get out there and do a lot of great things.
+The want is there, but we’ve got to sometimes protect Khalil from himself and that’s kind of where we’re at right now.
+And continue to work through things with him, open communication and come up with a good plan as to what it is as we move forward.”

-Mack has a team-high six sacks but went without one and had one tackle in last week’s 38-3 loss to Tampa Bay.
-He had sacks in five straight games prior to the loss to the Buccaneers.
+Mack has a team-high six sacks, but went without one and had just one tackle in last week’s 38-3 loss to Tampa Bay.
+He had sacks in five straight previous games.

 The only games Mack missed with the Bears came in 2018 when he had an ankle injury and sat out consecutive wins against the New York Jets and Buffalo Bills.
 He has played in 47 straight games.